fengyuanchen/cropper/README.md

 - Safari 5.1+
 - Opera 19+

-As a jQuery plugin, you can reference the [jQuery Browser Support](http://jquery.com/browser-support/).
+As a jQuery plugin, you can reference to the [jQuery Browser Support](http://jquery.com/browser-support/).

 ## [License](https://github.com/fengyuanchen/cropper/blob/master/LICENSE)